 to Port Davey), the Frankland Range, the Denison, Spires and

-King William Ranges and also a new section of Other Routes which
+King William Ranges and also a section of Other Routes which

 includes Mt Hopetoun, Old River to Federation Peak, White Monolith